phpstan/phpstan-symfony/README.md

 ## Limitations

-It can only recognize pure strings passed into `ContainerInterface::get()` method.
+It can only recognize pure strings or `::class` constants passed into `ContainerInterface::get()` method.
 This follows from the nature of static code analysis.

 You have to provide a path to `srcDevDebugProjectContainer.xml` or similar xml file describing your container.